 Garlic is an important addition to many elderly diets.
 It helps fight colds and pneumonia and lowers cholesterol, blood pressure, and blood sugar.
 Garlic can be added to many foods for flavour, especially pasta sauce, lean chicken, and a healthy vegetable stir-fry.

 Spices and herbs can easily be added to your loved one’s meals to protect the body’s cells and immune system.
 To learn more about healthy diet plans for seniors, reach out to Home Care Assistance.
 We are a leading provider of Parkinson’s, stroke, and dementia care in North Coast, and our caregivers are available 24/7 to assist with tasks like meal preparation, grocery shopping, and exercise.
-For more information on our aged care services, call one of our experienced Care Managers at 1300 LIVE-IN or (02) 6646 3527 today.
+For more information on our aged care services, call one of our experienced Care Managers at (02) 6646 3527 today.